 Antibodies can prevent pathogens from accessing cells by blocking different parts of the bacterial or viral cell surface.
 Consequently, this neutralises certain viruses and bacterial toxins.
 Neutralising antibodies must have high affinity to be effective; IgG and IgA antibodies have the greatest effect.

 The classical complement pathway can be activated by IgM or IgG antibodies when they bind microbial surfaces.
 This releases C3b, which acts as an opsonin, and other complement components which make up the membrane attack complex.
 MAC punches holes in the pathogen plasma membrane which leads to cell lysis and death.

 The binding of multiple antigens and antibodies together can form immune complexes.
 Complex formation limits the antigens’ diffusing ability, making it easier for phagocytes to find and ingest pathogens through phagocytosis.

 Antibody-Dependent Cell-Mediated Cytotoxicity

 Antibodies bind and opsonise target cells.
 Natural killer cells then recognise the Fc portion of the antibody and release cytotoxic granules (perforin and granzymes) into the target cell which trigger apoptosis.
 They also release interferons, which attracts phagocytes.

 Autoantibodies are antibodies that react against the body’s own antigens.
 They arise when the immune system cannot distinguish between self and non-self.
-While healthy people can have autoantibodies, in some individuals, they can indicate or lead to autoimmune disease.
-Below are common examples of autoimmune disease.
+While healthy people can have autoantibodies, they can indicate or lead to autoimmune disease in some individuals.
+For example, antibodies against thyroid peroxidase (TPO antibodies) in Hashimoto’s disease.
+Below are other common examples of autoimmune disease.

 |Rheumatoid factor (RF)||Fc portion of IgG||Rheumatoid arthritis|